Minnesota lawmakers hope to revive stalled push for sprinklers in old high-rises

-Minnesota lawmakers in St. Paul and Washington say they want to revive a push to retrofit high-rise buildings with sprinklers, after their last effort was stalled by the pandemic.
+Minnesota lawmakers in St. Paul and Washington, D.C., say they want to revive a push to retrofit high-rise buildings with sprinklers after their last effort was stalled by the pandemic.

 One year after the fatal fire at the Cedar High Apartments in Minneapolis, an investigation by state fire officials shows that sprinklers and other safety features could have saved lives.
 Built before modern fire safety codes, the 50-year-old building lacked a full sprinkler system.